baymlab/HMSphages/docs/labprotocols/protocol_07-lysates.md

 1. Let the plates sit undisturbed for 5 minutes on the benchtop to allow the top agar to fully solidify.
 1. Without inverting, incubate the plates overnight in the 30 C incubator.

+### Procedure for retrieving high-titer lysate from "webbed" confluent lysis plates

 #### Day 2
 {: .no_toc }